 Kabira Stokes holds a Master’s degree in public policy from the University of Southern California with a focus in Prison Reentry Policy and Environmental Governance.
-She has consulted for the non-profit Green For All; worked for the City of Los Angeles as Senior Field Deputy for then-City Council President Eric Garcetti, focusing on Public Safety and Youth Development issues; and was the co-founder and vice-president of the Young Progressive Majority (YPM) of Los Angeles, a 5,000-member organization dedicated to increasing young voter turnout and education around local and state elections.
+She has consulted for the non-profit Green For All; worked for the City of Los Angeles as Senior Field Deputy for then-City Council President Eric Garcetti, focusing on Public Safety and Youth Development issues; and was the co-founder and vice-president of the non-profit group, the Young Progressive Majority (YPM) of Los Angeles.
 Kabira is a graduate of Vassar College with a Bachelor’s degree in Sociology and Spanish.
 In 2010, she was the recipient of the “Emerging Giant of Justice” award from CLUE Los Angeles, and in 2013 she was named a Social Innovation Rockstar by Yoxi.

 Brian is a Chicago raised DIY natured jack of all trades.
 He spent most of his life studying electronics and mechanics in the field, whether it was building his first computer at age 12, replacing his first transmission at age 15 or building his first synthesizer by 17.
 After a few years at engineering school he went into business for himself building recording studios and designing and repairing all things electronic.
 Soon he was working for the midwest’s largest electronics repair shop.
 After 5+ years of non-stop learning he began to feel unfulfilled with prospects in Chicago and came to California in 2012 looking to be involved in a business that not only has a focus on electronics, but also has a mission with a purpose.
 One fateful day at the Atwater farmers market lead to a meeting with Kabira Stokes and the rest is history in the making...